-- ☐ To get insight into the role of nutrients in maintaining health of the individual and community. - ☐ To understand the inter-relationship of the various nutrients.
+- To gain knowledge on classification of nutrients. - To get insight into the role of nutrients in maintaining health of the individual and community. - To understand the inter-relationship of the various nutrients.

-CO Number CO Statement Knowledge Level CO1.
+СО CO Statement Knowledge Number Level CO1.
 Identify food sources of macro and micro nutrients.
 K1 CO2.
 Explain the inter- relationship between health and nutrition.
 K2 CO3.
 Interpret the excess and deficiency disease with a particular nutrient K2 CO4.
 Describe the evaluation of macro nutrients.
 K2 CO5.
 Relate water and electrolyte balance К3